hn/bsh-home-appliances/README.md

 ```
 03 14 10 06 78 29 de
-LL IC DD DD DD RR RR
+LL TC DD DD DD RR RR

 LL = length, 3 data bytes follow, total frame length is 7 = 1+1+3+2
-IC = identifier and control byte
+TC = target id and control byte
 DD = variable data with length LL
 RR = checksum (CRC16-XMODEM)
 ```

-The identifier ("I" of IC-byte) designates the (unique) logical sender of the frame and not necessarily a piece of hardware.
+The target id ("T" of TC-byte) designates the (unique) logical receiver of the frame and not necessarily a piece of hardware.
-The control nibble ("C" of IC-byte) somehow classifies different types of frames.
+The control nibble ("C" of TC-byte) somehow classifies different types of frames.

 Some further considerations suggest that the first and second data byte have a special meaning:

 ```
 03 14 10 06 78 29 de
-LL IC D1 D2 DD RR RR
+LL TC D1 D2 DD RR RR
 ```

-All frames with identical IC-D1-D2 bytes have the same length.
+All frames with identical TC-D1-D2 bytes have the same length.
 Therefore D1-D2 might designate an address, register or subcmd, which then also determines the length and format of the following bytes.